Computing with necklaces on elliptic curves: Comparing reduced points on the modular curve

-as found in~\cite{ligozat,halberstadt,chen11,schoof_tzanakis}.
+as found in~\cite[Prop.
+4.3.8.1]{ligozat}.
 This curve has $X(\QQ) = \ZZ\, Q$ with $Q=(4,5)$.
 There is an isomorphism such that $E_{-12}$ maps to $O$.
 The other \textsc{cm}~points map to $E_{-3}=\bigl(\tfrac{5}{4},\tfrac{7}{8}\bigr) = 3Q$, $E_{-4}=(2,0)=2Q$, $E_{-16}=(4,-6)=-Q$, $E_{-27}=(2,-1)=-2Q$, $E_{-67}=(4,5)=Q$, and $E_{-167}=(-2,3)=4Q$.
 The question if two points reduce to the same point modulo $\ell$ becomes the question if the coordinates of their difference have $\ell$ as a prime in the denominator.
 The only points involved in such differences are the above points and $\pm 6Q$ and $\pm 5Q$.
 Since $6Q = \bigl(\tfrac{25}{16},-\tfrac{85}{64}\bigr)$ and $5Q=\bigl(-\tfrac{8}{9},-\tfrac{118}{27}\bigr)$ are also $\{2,3\}$-integral, we can confirm that no two \textsc{cm}~points reduce to equal points modulo any prime $\ell > 3$.

 Maybe it should not be surprising that we found very few instances of non-injectivity as the number of points of $X(\FF_{\ell})$ even for small $\ell$ increases quickly as $p$ grows.
-With the table presented in Appendix~\ref{nu_pts_app}, it is easy to count the number of points in the reduction (as was indirectly done earlier by Chen in~\cite{chen1}).
+With the table presented in Appendix~\ref{nu_pts_app}, it is easy to count the number of points in the reduction.

 In the following table, we list $\#X(\FF_{\ell})$ for $3<p\neq \ell < 50$.
 The number $r=\#\cmset$ counts the number of \textsc{cm}~points in $X(\QQ)$.
 The boldface number are the ones for which the reduction map on \textsc{cm}~points is not injective.